 Cross Country (XC) riding

-In wet conditions, XC riders may look at changing their tyres to narrower profiles - to increase mud clearance.
+In wet conditions, XC riders may look at changing their tyres to narrower profiles, allowing them to increase mud clearance.
 They may also move to larger profile knobs to increase traction.

-Mountain bike tyres like the Schwalbe Racing Ralph Evo Liteskin Folding 29er MTB Tyre are made for the XC racer.
+Mountain bike tyres like the Schwalbe Hans Dampf Addix SnakeSkin Folding MTB SpeedGrip (Blue) are made for the XC racer.